rindeal/SQLite3-Encryption/README.md

 1. [Download this repository](https://github.com/rindeal/wxSQLite3-VS/archive/master.zip)
 2. Extract the dir `wxSQLite3-VS-master` and open it
-3. Run `premake4.bat`
+3. Run `premake.bat` or `premake4.bat`
 4. Open the produced solution file (`.sln`) that should be now in the project root folder, open it in VS as usual and upgrade the solution if needed, eg. if you have VS2013 and you created 2012 solution (automatic prompt or `Project -> Upgrade Solution`)
 5. `Build -> Configuration Manager` and choose configurations and platforms you want to build
 6. And here we go `Build -> Build Solution`
 7. You should find the produced binaries in `bin` dir in the project root folder

+**Following these steps and building all binaries in their _Release_ versions took me ~2 minutes on my laptop.**

 > Please note that by default it creates configuration files optimized for speed.
-Most of the optimizations are compatible with any PC, but eg. SSE2 and AVX CPU instruction sets may not be compatible with some older computers.
+Most of the optimizations are compatible with any PC, but eg. AVX CPU instruction sets may not be compatible with some older computers.
 If you want to remove these compiler/linker switches, please, look at the `premake4.lua` file or disable them in MS Visual Studio before you build the solution.

 ### How to update it to the most recent version of SQLite?
 Because the developers of the wxSQLite extension needs to incorporate the changes with every new version of SQLite, there is a time lag between a new version of SQLite and wxSQLite, but if you want to update this project to the most recent version of wxSQLite you can do this in two ways: